-Where a school has more than one criterion for offering a place for example it is a catholic grammar school, only one intake type is recorded.
+Where a school has more than one criterion for offering a place (such as, it is a catholic grammar school) only one intake type is recorded.
 The school must designate one criterion as 'main' and use this in the census even where criterions are considered equally weighted.

-4.2.9 Governance [ALL schools]
+4.2.10 Governance [ALL schools]

-The governance field records the school's governance as indicated on the 'Instrument of Governance'.
+The governance field records the school's governance as indicated on the establishment's 'Instrument of Governance'.